 3) Compassion and empathy towards a client

 Having compassion and empathy for clients helps a lawyer understand his client’s perspective and put his best foot forward for the client.
 A lawyer should be able to put himself in his client’s shoes to understand how to help the client properly.
+This is especially important for sensitive cases like a Baker Act case, your lawyer must not only think but also feel as well.
 It could be anything from advising a client on how to protect his finances and assets to fighting a court case to get adequate compensation for a personal injury claim.

 4) Research skills

 A good lawyer needs to have excellent research skills.
 After all, your lawyer’s opinion will not be sufficient in court without appropriate facts to back the opinion.
 Your lawyer should be able to research regulations, laws, and judicial opinions to refer to during a case.
 They should be able to adeptly use online resources and work with investigators if needed to collect sufficient evidentiary proof.